plengqui/GatewayApplication/README.md

-# tmsi: A central gateway application for a SportidentTinymesh network
+# A central gateway application for a SportidentTinymesh network
 Management application for a Tinymesh radio network.
-Listens to a serial COM port on the local PC where you have connected a Tinymesh gateway in packet mode.
+Listens to a serial COM port on the local PC where you have connected a Tinymesh module configured as network gateway in packet mode.
 Parses incoming packets and shows both network management data and received Sportident punches in a GUI:

 ![GUI](2017-10-21.png)